RearFold/RearFold-service/.github/ISSUE_TEMPLATE/feature_request.md

       label: Description
       description: A short description of your feature.
       placeholder: |
-        What new feature would you like to see in YOLOv8?
+        What new feature would you like to see in RearFold?
     validations:
       required: true